By Lt. Col. James Peckham, Maj. Barry J. White, and Capt. Sung Min KimMarch 1, 2018

 In addition to its seaports, Oman's major airports located in Muscat, Duqm, and Salalah are served by multiple international air carriers that have the capacity to support ongoing operations.

 With a population almost half the size of the UAE's, Oman's roads are less congested and provide safe transport for high-priority and sensitive cargo.
-Oman's strategic location also provides a critical advantage: any cargo sailing to Oman from the continental United States can avoid traveling through the Strait of Hormuz, a highly contested waterway shared with Iran.
+Oman's strategic location also provides a critical advantage: any cargo sailing to Oman from the continental United States can avoid traveling through the Strait of Hormuz, a highly contested waterway that runs between Iran to the north and Oman and UAE to the south.

 One point of concern for logistics operations in Oman is the introduction of customs fees associated with U.S. government cargo.
 Unlike cargo transloaded in the UAE, Oman requires a tariff for all cargo either passing through or terminating in the country.
 The additional fee would be included in the overall transportation cost.